 Walt hired a bartender named Sid, who lived just a few doors away from Fiddler’s Inn.
 Walt and Sid were a real show-business team, and they used to clown around and entertain the customers at the tavern.
 One of the entertainments Walt used to conduct at the Fiddler’s Inn was the playing of musical spoons.
 He kept a box of spoons behind the counter and would teach the customers to play.
 Evenings at the Fiddler’s Inn were lively with singing and playing, with everyone joining in.

-It is not known how Walt Haines and Lawrence Welk met, but Lawrence Welk became a partner with Walt in the development of musical spoons as a business.
+In the 1950’s Walt Haines began developing musical spoons as a business and a salable item.
+It is not known how Walt Haines met Lawrence Welk, who was a bandleader and host of a musical variety show which ran on television from 1951 to 1982, but Lawrence Welk became a partner with Walt in the development of musical spoons as a business.
 Certainly, Walt and Mr. Welk had similar backgrounds: they both came from the Dakotas and had left farm homes to pursue musical careers.
 Both played with dance bands in the 1930’s and 40’s, so perhaps they were introduced by mutual friends.
-In the 1960’s Walt moved to Los Angeles and worked with the manufacture and distribution of musical spoons, for which he had patented a special handle.
-Lawrence Welk was the investor and sponsor of this business venture.
-Walt set up a factory in Los Angeles and also worked as distributor, traveling and demonstrating the spoons at county fairs and at variety stores where the spoons were sold.
+In the 1960’s Walt moved to Los Angeles and worked in manufacture and distribution of musical spoons, for which he had patented a special handle.
+Lawrence Welk was the backer and investor of this business venture.
+Walt set up a factory in Los Angeles and also worked as the distributor, traveling and demonstrating the spoons at county fairs and at variety stores where the spoons were sold.

 In 1994 a new owners group of the Fiddler’s Inn remodelled the tavern, keeping the basic “cabin” shape and reusing the interior wood paneling.
-The Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food and guest musical performances.
+After remodelling the Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food and guest musical performances.
 Fiddler’s Inn is today a great neighborhood gathering spot in Wedgwood.